Adopted Dog Finds a Unique Connection

 Dogs are remarkable.
 Brodie doesn’t know something is wrong.
 He has adjusted beautifully and is still his happy self.
 We can all learn a lesson from them.
 I know sometimes I look at him as he drags his foot, and I say, “It’s okay Brodie, my foot drags when I am tired too.”
 So, we just keep plugging along, quite the pair, as we go off for our walks!

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Elizabeth won Labs4Rescue, Inc. in Killingworth, Connecticut a 2019 Holiday Wishes award.